Cape Town: Water infrastructure developments

 The City of Cape Town has mapped out a New Water Program, and Water Strategy, which plan to add 300 million litres of water per day to the city's supply, through measures including desalination, tapping into groundwater, and clearing invasive species.

 In mid-2024, the Cape Town municipality stated that it was embarking on an infrastructure stability program, which involves refurbishing infrastructure and building new capacity, with funds for the program already having been added to the city's budget.

 The City of Cape Town announced in 2024 that it planned to build a desalination plant, to further strengthen Cape Town's water supply.
 A feasibility study was planned to be completed in 2025.
 The facility is expected to produce between 50 million and 70 million litres of water a day, with a targeted starting date of 2030.

 The plant will be located on undeveloped land, at the intersection of the R27 and N1, in the vicinity of the Port of Cape Town.
 The city is undertaking an environmental impact assessment process for the project.

 City of Cape Town Water and Sanitation MMC Zahid Badroodien stated that the proposed Paarden Island desalination plant would feature a 22,000 square meter sea water, reverse-osmosis operation, for use by Cape Town households.
 The estimated capital cost of the plant was roughly R5 billion, excluding VAT, and will be funded through the city's water tariff.

-Future developments
+Future infrastructure developments

 As part of Cape Town's Vision 2050 project, the City aims to significantly upgrade its infrastructure.
 The 25-year project, unveiled by the City in mid-2025, was opened for public comment for a period of around 2 months.
 At the time, Cape Town's Mayor stated that the project's overarching goal was for Cape Town to remain a, "future-fit city of opportunities for all".
 75% of the project's goals will directly benefit lower-income households.

 Some of Vision 2050's aims include: